GouravSittam/CipherSQLStudio/PROJECT_SUMMARY.md

 # 🎓 CipherSQLStudio - Complete Project

+**🎮 Created by Gourav Chaudhary** | [GitHub](https://github.com/GouravSittam)

 ## Project Overview

 **CipherSQLStudio** is a browser-based SQL learning platform where students can practice SQL queries against pre-configured assignments with real-time execution and intelligent AI-powered hints.
+The application features a **Brutalist Gaming Theme** with bold, modern, and energetic UI design.

 ---